mrHock89/Web-Development-2025/README.md

 - Learned about h1-h6, img, form, input, list, textarea, label, input, buttons tags
 - Basic Html is revised like tables, forms, semantics or html structure etc
 - Also learns about video, figure and other tags

+### CSS:
+#### Note:
+- First thing is to choose the correct font.
+Font changes look, feel and impression
+- Second thing is images
+- Third is Button, card , list
+- Hole idea is to Select the element and style the element.